Henry Parkes: Fourth premiership

-Though Parkes was personally opposed to it, a payment of members act was passed, and two important and valuable measures, the Government Railways Act and the Public Works Act both became law.
-The government, however, was defeated on allegations that W. M. Fehon, whom he had appointed a rail commissioner, was corrupt.
+Though Parkes was personally opposed to it, a Payment of Members Act was passed, and two important and valuable measures, the Government Railways Act and the Public Works Act both became law.
+The government, however, was defeated on allegations that William Meeke Fehon, whom he had appointed a rail commissioner, was corrupt.
 His wife Clarinda Varney (after whom Clarinda Falls at Faulconbridge, New South Wales were named) died in 1888.
 A year later, he married Eleanor Dixon.
+In February 1889, Parkes opened Fairfield Public School in Western Sydney.

 Fifth premiership and Federation

 At the ensuing election Parkes was returned with a small majority and formed his fifth administration, which began in March 1889 and lasted until October 1891.
 The proposal to join the colonies of Australia into a federation became a major political issue.
 As far back as 1867, Parkes had said at an intercolonial conference: "I think the time has arrived when these colonies should be united by some federal bond of connexion."
 Shortly afterwards, a bill to establish the proposed federal council was introduced by him and passed through both the New South Wales houses.
 This was afterwards shelved by the action of the Secretary of State for the Colonies.
 Various other conferences were held in the next 20 years at which the question came up, in which Parkes took a leading part, but in October 1884 he was blowing cold and suggesting that it would be "better to let the idea of federation mature in men's minds", and New South Wales then stood out of the proposed federal council scheme.

 In October 1889 a report on the defences of Australia suggested among other things the federation of the forces of all the Australian colonies and a uniform gauge for railways.
 Parkes had come to the conclusion that the time had come for a new federal movement.

 He now felt more confidence in the movement and on 15 October 1889 telegraphed to the premiers of the other colonies suggesting a conference.